 People who experience gender dysphoria (clinical diagnosis for someone who doesn’t feel comfortable with the sex they were assigned at birth) or have issues relating to gender identity can often lead to a person deciding to undergo gender reassignment or seek support.

-The 2021 Census conducted in March 2021 included for the first time questions asking respondents to indicate their sexual orientation and gender identity.
-The collection of this information will provide a much clearer picture of the profile of this community going forward and the issues that they face.
+The 2021 Census included for the first time questions asking respondents to indicate their sexual orientation and gender identity.
+The collection of this information will provide a much clearer picture of the profile for this community going forward and the issues that they face.
 We anticipate that this will go some way in allowing us to understand the data at a local level.

 The 2021 Census found that 94.2 per cent (205,959) people aged 16 years and over in Plymouth have a gender identity the same as their sex observed and registered at birth compared to 93.5 per cent in England and Wales.
 Just over 5 per cent chose not to respond.
 The remaining 0.5 per cent (1,221) have a gender identity different from their sex observed and registered at birth.
 This is identical to the England and Wales rate.

 Evidence currently available shows that when people reveal their gender preference, they face an increased risk of discrimination, bullying and hate crime and are more likely to report mental health conditions and to attempt suicide than the general population.
-Dealing with victimisation can be difficult, for those Trans individuals who decide to Transition or not, evidence shows that other emotional or psychological issues may arise which can lead to life changing events such as homelessness, loss of employment or rejection by family and friends.
+Dealing with victimisation can be difficult.
+For those trans individuals who decide to transition, evidence shows that other emotional or psychological issues may arise which can lead to life changing events such as homelessness, loss of employment or rejection by family and friends.